 Lean Six Sigma

 Lean Six Sigma is a structured problem-solving methodology that relies on a collaborative team effort to improve performance by standardizing processes, reducing defects and waste, and improving workflows.
 Done by using the DMAIC framework (Define, Measure, Analyze, Improve, and Control).
 See Improve Telemedicine Workflows Using Lean Six Sigma

 Licensure/Licensing is the process of being licensed to practice medicine in a certain state.
 Each state has its own licensing board, and varying requirements for licensing.
-See Credentialing, Licensing and Privileging for Telemedicine: A Primer.
+See Telemedicine Credentialing, Licensing and Privileging: A Primer.

 Load balancing is using underutilized clinician time in one practice or facility to meet excess capacity at another practice or facility, often by using telemedicine.